Skip to contents

 Parallel Processing

-chat <- chat_future(chat_claude, system_prompt = "Reply concisely")
+chat <- chat_future(chat_openai(system_prompt = "Reply concisely, one sentence"))

 Features